Arachnid84/esCAMTParser/README.md

 - String: Currency: Tag Acct/@Ccy - Returns the statements primary currency if provided
 - Decimal: OpeningBalance: Tag Bal/Amt (CD=OPBD) - The openening balance of the statement
 - Decimal: ClosingBalance: Tag Bal/Amt (CD=CLBD) - The closing balance of the statement
 - String: AdditionalInformation: Tag AddtlInf - Additional information on the statement.
-Returns empty if not proviced;
+Returns empty if not proviced
 - ICollection Transaction: Transactions: Tag Ntry - Collection of transactions contained in the current statement

 ###Transaction